Use and Overuse: DISRUPTING THE OPIOID EPIDEMIC

 Each year more than 50 million surgeries are performed in the U.S., and most of those patients receive a postoperative opioid prescription.
 Shortly after surgery, most patients can switch to a non-opioid medication like ibuprofen or acetaminophen to help control any lingering pain.
 Yet if patients are prescribed too many opioid pills, they may not limit their use to surgical pain, using them for other pain, for mood disorders like depression, or even as sleep aids.
 This pattern of misuse can eventually lead to abuse.
 In addition, many who discontinue their opioids postoperatively fail to safely dispose of their remaining pills, making them available to children, family and friends for diversion and abuse.

-Despite the well-documented risks of opioid overuse and dependence, there are no guidelines to help doctors determine how many pills to prescribe following surgery.
+Despite the well-documented risks of opioid overuse and dependence, until recently, there were no guidelines to help doctors determine how many pills to prescribe following surgery.
 IHPI investigators, in partnership with surgeons, have developed the Opioid Prescribing Recommendations for Surgery, a new online tool to help surgical teams that perform nearly a dozen common operations prescribe these powerful medications more wisely.

 The CDC estimates 78 people die every single day from opioid- or heroin-related overdoses.
 That’s like a plane full of people crashing every week.

 – Chad Brummett, M.D., who is leading efforts to improve prescribing practices within the state of Michigan

 IHPI aims to disrupt the epidemic of prescription opioid addiction now affecting all age groups from our nation’s youth to the elderly through early intervention—that is, by using a preventive approach that draws on robust networks of providers to systematically improve prescribing practices and thereby reduce the unintended opioid distribution into our local communities.
 Michigan-OPEN is an IHPI-led effort to prevent surgery-related opioid addiction by analyzing and sharing information about opioid prescribing patterns in the state and by helping hospitals learn how to hold drug take-back events in their community.
 By heading off this problem at the source of prescription, the initiative aims to prevent the misuse of these powerful drugs within our state, and share knowledge that can help other areas throughout the country facing similar challenges.